fabric8io/docker-maven-plugin/doc/manual.md

   container logs.
 This configuration can be overwritten by individual run configurations and described below.
 The format is described in the [section](#log-configuration) below.
+* **portPropertyFile** if given, specifies a global file into which the mapped properties should be written to.
+The format of this file and its purpose are also described [below](#port-mapping).
+Please note, this field takes precidence over any `portPropertyFile` value specified in an `image` configuration.
 * **sourceDirectory** (`docker.source.dir`) specifies the default directory that contains the assembly descriptor(s) used by the plugin.
 The default value is `src/main/docker`.
 This option is only relevant for the `docker:build` goal.